mcdonc/idracfanctl/README.rst

 seem to top out at between 87-92°C.  This works for me, you might want to play around with other settings.

-Under manual control, the stepping of the fans is less smooth than under dynamic control, and the script does not control individual fan RPMs like dynamic control does; it sets all of them together to the same single percentage value.
-I suspect each of these factors contribute to the script-controlled fans sounding more aggressive than under default fan control when load gets high.
+Under script control, the stepping of the fans is less smooth than under Dell dynamic control, and the script does not control individual fan RPMs like dynamic control does; it sets all of them together to the same single percentage value.
+I suspect each of these factors contribute to the script-controlled fans sounding more aggressive than under Dell fan control when load gets high.
 But at least it doesn't sound like a jet engine when I plug an unapproved device in, and it's quieter when not under any load, which, for me, is often.